Estimating Representative Causal Effects with Double Machine Learning: Residuals-on-Residuals Regression with Heterogeneous Treatment Effects

 where Equation~(\ref{eqn:theta_indep}) follows from $\theta_i$ being conditionally independent of $T_i$.
-This demonstrates the known result that, with a binary treatment, linear regression converges to a conditional variance-weighted average of individual treatment effects \cite{Angrist1998-ok,Aronow2016-nn}.
+This establishes the well-known result that, with a binary treatment, linear regression converges to a conditional variance-weighted average of individual treatment effects \cite{Angrist1998-ok,Aronow2016-nn,Sloczynski2022-kg}.